 It is important to obtain a full hearing evaluation, as assessing the OAE will clarify the type of hearing loss (if present), or help confirm the presence of normal hearing.

-This test is very fast, and emits a small amount of air pressure against the baby's eardrum.
+A tympanogram is a fast, easy test which emits a small amount of air pressure against the baby's eardrum.
 If the eardrum is "stiff" and unresponsive to the pressure, there may be fluid in the middle ear space.
 This is an important part of diagnosing the type of hearing loss, if present.
 Hearing loss caused by fluid in the middle ear space is reversible with the placement of tympanostomy tubes (also known as "ear tubes" or "grommets").
-An Ear-Nose-Throat physician (ENT) will fully evaluate and treat this condition.
+An Ear-Nose-Throat physician (ENT) will fully evaluate and treat this condition if present.

 If the baby has a normal tympanogram, then fluid is not likely to be the cause of any detectable hearing loss.